-This semester course is designed to provide students the skills needed to effectively use a variety of productivity software applications, including word processing, spreadsheet, presentation, graphic design and desktop publishing, database development, and integration of web resources.
-Students will also experience movie editing and production, as well as an introduction to the fundamentals of computer programming.
-Throughout the course, students will utilize various online resources for use with lessons and collaborative projects.
+Applications of Computers is designed to provide students the skills needed to effectively use a variety of productivity software applications, including word processing, spreadsheet, presentation, graphic design and desktop publishing, database development, and integration of web resources.
+Students will utilize Microsoft Office, Google Apps, and various online resources for use with lessons and collaborative projects.
 Ethical and social issues associated with using technology will be integrated throughout the course.
-Grades are calculated based on daily assignments completed in the computer lab, along with additional hands-on projects and performance-based assessments.
-To receive credit for this course, students must earn a passing grade percentage for the semester.